NesoHQ/bgce-stream/README.md

 > **Simple audio streaming for small communities** - Create rooms instantly, share links, and start streaming music or voice with friends.

-## 🎵 What is BGCE Stream?
+## 🎵 What is bgce-stream?

-BGCE Stream is a lightweight, browser-based audio streaming platform designed for small-to-medium communities ("bhai-brother" groups).
+bgce-stream is a lightweight, browser-based audio streaming platform designed for small-to-medium communities ("bhai-brother" groups).
 It enables instant room creation, shareable links, and high-quality audio streaming without complex setup or UI overhauls.

 ### Key Features